vertica/VerticaPy/CONTRIBUTING.md

 ### Unit Tests

-Functions must include unit tests.
-Unit tests are located in the 'tests' folder.
+Functions must include unit tests, which are located in the 'tests' folder.
 The test files follow the same folder structure as the original veritcapy directory.
-So for each file there will be a test file.
+For each file there is a test file.
 That means if a function is added in core/vdataframe/_aggregate.py file then its respective test will be added in the test file test/core/vdataframe/test_aggregate.py.

 Unit tests can be tested with the default VerticaPy datasets or the smaller efficient datasets creted inside the tests/conftest.py file.
 Be sure to look at all the datasets before creating your own.
 All these datasets can be imported as fixtures: